opoupeney/dfd/source/devguide/dfx-anatomy-of-an-app2.rst

 The main application components are Pages, Views and API Service Objects.

 * Pages are a composition of Views layed out on a Page Template.
-Pages templates can be defined for Web, Tablet or Mobile pages.
+Page template can be defined for web, tablet and mobile interfaces.
 * Views consume API Services to display, create and modify data.
-Views can be defined for Web, Tablet or Mobile interfaces.
+Views are defined for web, tablet and mobile interfaces.
 * API Services are grouped together logically in API Service Objects and use API Sources to define how to access different APIs.
+API Services can be used across web, tablet and mobile interfacs.

 .. figure:: ../images/diagrams/DFX-App-Anatomy-V3.png
    :width: 700px

-   *Figure - DreamFace Applications consist of Pages layed out on Page Templates which define the look and feel of the page Web, Tablet or Mobile applications.
-Pages are a composition of Views created specifically for Web, Tablet or Mobile interfaces.
+   *Figure - DreamFace Applications consist of Pages layed out on Page Templates which define the look and feel of the page.
+   Pages are a composition of Views.
 Views consume API Services to access and manipulate data.
-API Services can be used by Web, Tablet or Mobile applications.
-   API Services are grouped together in logical groups called API Service Objects and use API Sources to define how to access APIs.*
+API Services are grouped together in a logical group called API Service Objects and use API Sources to define how to access APIs.*

 |